 This week we are featuring a guest post by David Brian Holt and Dana Neacsu.
 Holt and Neacsu are the mastermind authors behind best-selling title Sexual Orientation, Gender Identities, and the Law: A Research Bibliography 2006-2016.
-Place an order for this title by October 31, 2019, and receive 10% off!

 About the Project